citusdata/test-automation/README.md

 postgres_citus_versions: [('12.1', 'your-custom-branch-name-in-enterprise'), ('12.1', 'release-9.1')]
 ```

+*Note*: While you can run multiple tests by adding more elements to the array above, the results of the tests after the first might
+be inflated due to cache hits (this depends on the tests being run and the type of disks being used by the VM-s).
+For the fairest
+possible comparisons, consider running the tests seperately.

 You can change all the settings in these files, the config files for tests are located at:

 * pgbench: https://github.com/citusdata/test-automation/tree/master/fabfile/pgbench_confs